 - Body movement activities

-Receiving comprehensive treatment in a residential setting is enormously advantageous for those who are suffering from compulsive overeating.
+Receiving comprehensive treatment and rehab in a residential setting is enormously advantageous for those who are suffering from compulsive overeating.
 However, at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, we recognize that completion of residential treatment and rehab at our center does not always mean that clients have finished achieving full recovery from their eating disorders.
 For this reason, we offer continuing care services through our partial day treatment program and our intensive outpatient program.

 Additionally, keeping in mind that recovery is an ongoing process, the staff at Carolina House is dedicated to ensuring that clients have a definitive plan set in place prior to their being discharged.
 From the time of admission to our compulsive overeating treatment and rehab center, clients’ primary therapists are assessing their outside resources and determining what services need to be in place in order to support a smooth discharge plan.
 Typically, the goal will be to step down to a lower level of care slowly so that clients can be fully prepared for increased independence.

 If you or a loved one is suffering from compulsive overeating, the staff at Carolina House wants to help.
-Located in North Carolina, and servicing South Carolina and surrounding states, our world-class programming can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
+Located in North Carolina, and servicing South Carolina and surrounding states, our world-class programming at Carolina House can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
 Do not continue to suffer.
 Let the staff at Carolina House show you that there’s a better way to live.